 What is wrong with Orphanage VolunTourism?

-Volunteer tourism, or voluntourism, is an emerging trend of travel linked to “doing good”.
-It has been estimated that every year 1.6 million people volunteer overseas, with voluntourism being considered the fastest growing ‘trend’ in travel, a trend worth an estimated $2.6 billion per year (Volunteer tourism: a global analysis: a report / by Tourism Research and Marketing).
+Volunteer tourism, or ‘voluntourism’, is an emerging trend of travel linked to “doing good”.
+It has been estimated that every year 1.6 million people volunteer overseas with voluntourism being considered the fastest growing ‘trend’ in travel, a trend worth an estimated $2.6 billion per year.

 For the most part, voluntourists are well-intentioned people who are looking for an opportunity to travel and contribute something to the countries they visit.
 Sadly though, when it comes to volunteering in orphanages and other children’s institutions, these volunteers risk unwittingly harming rather than helping children.

 We know that in the right circumstances, volunteer tourism provides significant benefits for both the volunteers and the communities that receive them but we need to be absolutely clear: volunteering in children’s institutions is a bad idea.
 Ask yourself this question: would you be happy for a volunteer from overseas, who has no experience and has undergone no background checks, to help out at your local school or nursery?

 I think I can guess your answer and yet this is exactly what is happening in children’s institutions around the world, thanks to the growing trend for foreign volunteers to spend time working in orphanages abroad.
 What many volunteers do not know is that the majority of the 8 million or more children who are housed in orphanages and similar institutions around the world today, are not orphans at all.
 Most are separated from their families because of poverty, disability or discrimination.
 Once confined to these large and loveless facilities, even babies and very young children are deprived of the vital one-to-one care and attention that every child needs to develop properly and to thrive.